AdamSuratwala64/CodeJam22-Tryouts/README.md

 # CodeJam22-Tryouts
-This repository contains the solutions of the problems solved by me for the Google Code Jam 2022 Challenge
+This repository contains the solutions of the problems solved by me for the Google Code Jam 2022 Challenge Qualification Round.